taylor-shift/luisroel91.github.io/_posts/2023-06-22-pmat-challenge-1.md

 ![shellcode]({{site.url}}/assets/img/pmat-challenge-1.md_files/Screenshot from 2023-06-22 19-47-00.png)

 Seems like its something that's base64 encoded, which is then decoded and ran.
 AKA shellcode.

-Its trying to load its second stage from the domain mentioned above, which means we should be able to intercept the call using our REMNux VM.
+Its trying to "phone home" to the domain mentioned above, which means we should be able to intercept the call using our REMNux VM.

 * Attempt to get the binary to initiate a shell on the localhost.
 Does a shell spawn?
 What is needed for a shell to spawn?